Can you give us some feedback about filling prescriptions and/or beefing up your ship’s medicine chest in various part of the cruising world?

 I have five boxes on board.
 They are:

-- The trauma kit.
-This is for treating major cuts, burns or injuries, and contains sutures, painkillers, antiseptics, etc.
+The trauma kit.
+This is for treating major cuts, burns or injuries.
+This contains sutures, painkillers, antiseptics, etc.

 Additionally, we keep a small first aid kit in the go bag.
 We also carry disposable hypodermic needles in case we need injections in areas where they re-use needles.
 For travel in malarial areas, we have a malaria test kit in the fridge.
 Lastly, because we are divers, we also carry an oxygen cylinder.